Research poster presentation.

 Julianna Casella School Climate and Bystander Intervention: Perceptions of Minoritized Groups

-Kristina Collier Black Hair Matters: A Phenomenological Narrative Inquiry of how Black Women with Natural Hair in the Academy navigate Societal Pressures at a Predominately White Institutions
+Kristina Collier Black Hair Matters: A Phenomenological Narrative Inquiry of how Black Women with Natural Hair in the Academy navigate Societal Pressures at Predominately White Institutions

 Chrissy Daniel A review of family support as students transition to college